Where is Florianopolis

 up for the night on the town, city/cultural exploration

-or any number of Nexus’ other action sport options).
+or any number of other action sports options.

 All in all, a fantastic time of the year to visit Floripa